At home

 Katrin Sprenger

 Katrin Sprenger is CEO of the Zurich start-up Silenccio.
-AXA's cooperation partner offers help and protection against fraud on the internet.
-Katrin Sprenger has useful tips on how to recognize fake shops and how you can protect yourself against internet fraud.
+AXA’s cooperation partner offers help and protection against internet fraud.
+Katrin Sprenger has useful tips on how to recognize fake online shops and how you can protect yourself against internet fraud.

 What is a fake shop?

-One of the most common is losing your money directly.
-This typically happens when you order something – normally a product of some kind – and pay for it up front before you receive it.
-You can also lose money indirectly if the product you’ve ordered doesn’t live up to your expectations.
-You might get the wrong item, something might be missing, or maybe it’s faulty and therefore useless to you.
+One of the most common risks when shopping online is the direct loss of money.
+This typically happens when you order something from a fake shop – normally a product of some kind – and pay for it up front before you receive it.
+Indirect losses arise if ordered goods do not meet expectations, e.g. incorrect or partial deliveries or defective goods.

 When do I have to be particularly careful as a consumer?

-A rule of thumb is that you should be careful if you see offers that look too good to be true.
-If a product is being offered on a website that is well below the average price, you should be wary and check certain details on the website before ordering (see infobox).
+A rule of thumb is that you should be wary if you see offers that look too good to be true.
+If a product is being offered on a website that is well below the average price, you should check certain details on the website before ordering.

 You should also take a closer look at the product images.
-A reputable online shop attaches importance to sharp and clear product images that normally look as though they have come from a single cast.
-You should be careful if the product images in the shop are thrown together and of varying quality.
+A reputable online shop operator takes care to show sharp and clear product images.
+You should be particularly careful if the product images in the shop look like they've been thrown together and are of varying quality - this is often a sign of a fake shop.

-And last but not least, you should be wary if the online shop only accepts advance payments by transfer or credit card payment.
-Then it’s worth at least doing a bit of research to find out what other buyers’ experiences are.
+Last but not least, you should be wary if the online shop only accepts advance payments by transfer or credit card payment.
+Finally, it's also worth doing some research to find out the experience of other buyers to help you decide whether to buy anything from a fake shop.

 I’ve found a great beauty shop on Instagram that turned out to be a fake shop.
 Don’t Instagram or Facebook check out the providers?

 No, Instagram or Facebook don’t check out the providers.
 Both platforms simply provide an opportunity to have a social media presence.
 Posted content is only checked to determine whether it breaches the relevant platform’s rules on the portrayal of violence or explicit content, for example.
-Nothing else is checked - even if the purchase isn’t carried out on the platform itself, but externally with the online shop.
+There are no checks to identify fake shops - even if the purchase isn’t carried out on the platform itself, but externally with the online shop.

 Can a Google search help to uncover fake shops?

 It’s worth doing a quick Google search before ordering from a shop you’re not familiar with.
-If you enter “shop name” and “rating”, you are normally taken directly to the reviews of other buyers.
+If you enter "shop name" and "rating", you are normally taken directly to the reviews of other buyers.
 If these are essentially positive, you can normally order with confidence.
-If the shop’s rating is poor, you should give it a wide berth, even and especially if the offer seems tempting.
+If they're poor, you've probably landed on a fake shop and should steer clear of it, particularly if the offer seems tempting.

 What’s the difference between http:// and https://?

-The difference is whether information entered on online forms, for instance, is transmitted securely or not.
+The difference is whether information you've entered on an online form, for instance, is transmitted securely or not.

-If there’s no “s”, it means that if I pay by credit card, information I enter as a buyer will be transmitted on a one-to-one basis and therefore unencrypted.
-In this case, information can be accessed and stolen by hackers.
+If there’s no "s", it means that if you pay by credit card, information you enter as a buyer will be transmitted on a one-to-one basis and therefore unencrypted.
+In this case, information can be accessed and stolen by hackers or fake shop operators.

-If the shop has an https address, I can assume as a consumer that the information will be encrypted and therefore transmitted securely.
+If the shop has an https address, you can assume as a consumer that the information will be encrypted and therefore transmitted securely.

 Can I shop 100% securely with known online shops?